-The era of fiber optic Internet began on October 28, 1998 in Lithuania.
-Penkių kontinentų komunikacijų centras, a part of Penki kontinentai group, was the first in Lithuania to offer its customers the fastest Internet access.
+The era of fiber optic Internet began on October 28, 1998, in Lithuania.
+Penkių kontinentų komunikacijų centras, a part of the Penki kontinentai group, was the first in Lithuania to offer its customers the fastest Internet access.

 “The introduction of fiber optic networks has changed the Internet capabilities, has increased its speed, which is growing further.
 You will not surprise users with 100 or 300 Mbps speed.
 Most advanced customers order the Gigabit Internet.
 It is available in Lithuania since 2012.
 Soon everyone can appreciate the benefits of 10 Gbps Internet”, says Romas Rimgaila, director of Penkių kontinentų komunikacijų centras.

 He accents that the Internet today is an integral part of our lives.
-Devices that are connected to the Internet surround us.
-Computers, smartphones, cars, for example.
+Devices that are connected to the Internet surround us: computers, smartphones, cars, for example.
 Airplanes were the only place where it was not possible to access the Internet.
-From now on, there are solutions that provide access to the World Wide Web even during flight.
+From now on, some solutions provide access to the World Wide Web even during flight.
 TV-set has ceased to be a blue screen for TV broadcasts.
-Its additional features allow playing online games, listening to music and chatting with friends.
-All this requires only high-speed fiber optic Internet.
+Its additional features allow playing online games, listening to music, and chatting with friends.
+All this requires only high-speed fiber-optic Internet.

-The copper wires are easy money for thieves, because the copper is a valuable metal.
+The copper wires are easy money for thieves because copper is a valuable metal.
 Stealing fiber optic cable is useless!

 Copper wires are used to transmit electrical energy and signals.
 Fiber optic cables transmit light and provide bandwidth up to 10 Gbps and above.
 The fiber optic cable transmits information at greater speeds and over longer distances.

 “In other words, we get faster and more stable Internet using fiber optic cables.
-Today it is important to connect multiple devices to the Internet at the same time, because many families have more than one tablet, computer or smartphone”, says a representative of Penki about the benefits of fiber optic Internet.
+Today it is important to connect multiple devices to the Internet simultaneously because many families have more than one tablet, computer, or smartphone”, says a representative of Penki about the benefits of fiber-optic Internet.

 In 1998, Penkių kontinentų komunikacijų centras was the first company in Lithuania that offered the fastest Internet access to the clients.
-In 2008, its speed was 100 Mbps, in 2012 – 1 Gbps, and in November 2017 for the first time in Lithuania the Internet speed at the College of Social Sciences reached 10 Gbps.
-Penki offers Vilnius residents a high-speed Internet and smart TV services.
+In 2008, its speed was 100 Mbps, in 2012 – 1 Gbps, and in November 2017, for the first time in Lithuania, the Internet speed at the College of Social Sciences reached 10 Gbps.
+Penki offers Vilnius residents high-speed Internet and smart TV services.